GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `daemon`: Specifies whether the local development server should run in the background.
 When true, this task completes as soon as the server has started.
 When false, this task blocks until the local development server is stopped (defaults to false).
 * `warDir`: Web application directory used for local development server (defaults to `build/exploded-war`).
+* `disableUpdateCheck`: Disables the Google App Engine update check if set to true.
+* `debug`: Enables remote JVM debugging if set to true.
+* `debugPort`: The TCP port the JVM listens on for remote debug connections (defaults to 8000).
+* `downloadSdk`: Downloads the Google App Engine SDK defined by the configuration name `gaeSdk` and explodes the artifact into
+`build/exploded-gae-sdk` (defaults to false).
+If set to `true` the given SDK is used for running all plugin tasks which takes precedence over _APPENGINE_HOME_ and the system property _google.appengine.sdk_.

 Within `gae` you can define optional properties in a closure named `appcfg`: